-Much of what you think is effective when influencing people and getting someone to say yes to you actually doesn’t work as well as you’d expect.
+Much of what you think is effective when influencing people and convincing someone to say yes to you actually doesn’t work as well as you’d expect.
 It’s not your fault because that’s all we know and have been taught to influence others with.

 However, if we are honest with ourselves, we might realize the futility of such persuasion techniques.
 We need to stop using our gut instincts in persuasion – reasoning, logic, and aggressive selling.